 Spaying a dog means removing her uterus and ovaries, therefore eliminating heat cycles completely.

 Experts say it is better to not spay your chihuahua female until her growth plates are closed.
-Because according to them this way the chihuahua female will benefit from the hormones she was born with, which also will help her to stay healthy during her life.
+According to them this way the chihuahua female will benefit from the hormones she was born with, which also will help her to stay healthy during her life.Â

 Notes

-- If you decided to not spay your chihuahua until her growth plates are closed, you should put in mind that you will experience at least one heat with your female chihuahua.
+- If you decide to not spay your chihuahua until her growth plates are closed, you should keep in mind that you will experience at least one heat with your female chihuahua.
 This means that you should wait at least 3 months for your dog’s hormones to return to a normal state after a heat cycle.
 Therefore, we recommend waiting at least 3 months before spaying your dog.

 - Ovary Sparing Spay called OSS is a procedure that eliminates the possibility of pregnancy with one or both ovaries intact.
-However, it is advisable to seek your veterinarian’s advice if you are concerned about your chihuahua’s hormone loss.
+However, it is advisable to seek your veterinarian’s advice if you are concerned about your chihuahua’s hormone loss.Â

 Last Word